Pollo-Game-Boat/Privacy-Policies/README.md

 <blockquote>
   <p><strong><b>This bot supports <code>Data Removal</code> Requests.
-We will wipe all of your stored Data off of our bot including our logs from command usage, on request.</strong></b></p>
+We will wipe all of your stored Data off of our bot including our logs from command usage and db, on request.</strong></b></p>
 </blockquote>

 ### <b><i>Changes to this privacy policy</i></b>